junhwanjang/Data_science_school_with_Python/README.md

-It's my first repository for studying python and programming.
+It is for studying python and programming.
 I am sure it could be getting further more steps to my goal.

-Do ma best!